lucasgcaldas/game-system/Article.md

 The usePotions method was override to change the calculation instead of being 1.15, becomes 1.10.

-### __Building a Scnery__
+### __Building a Scenery__

-To build a scnery, it's necessary a Hero, and two kind of enemys.
-The Scenery class is abstract and only is possible instanciate a River, Desert or Forest.
+To build a scenery, it's necessary a Hero, and two kind of enemies.
+The Scenery class is abstract and only is possible instantiate a River, Desert or Forest.

 There are two kind of constructors in each scenery, one has a Hero and two Enemies, and other has one Hero and one Enemy.